Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

-- requiring or requesting employees or applicants to disclose passwords to personal online accounts;
+- requiring or requesting that employees or applicants disclose passwords to personal online accounts;

 - compelling employees or applicants to add them to their personal online account contact lists;

-- compelling employees or applicants to access personal online accounts in their present so that the employer can view the contents; and
+- compelling employees or applicants to access personal online accounts in their presence so that the employer can view the contents; and

 - taking adverse action, failing to hire, or otherwise penalizing employees or applicants because of a failure to disclose such information or to take such actions (Tenn.
 Code Ann. § 50-1-1001, et seq).